 2Department of Statistics and Epidemiology, Faculty of Health Science, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Professional self-concept is the individual’s perception of himself/herself as a professional person.
-Due to the nature of clinical environments, stress is a common phenomenon in nursing education.
-The relationship between these two variables is unclear in the review of literature.
-The aim of study was to assess the correlation between professional self-concept and stress among nursing students in clinical environments.
+Objectives: Professional self-concept is the individual"s perception of himself/herself as a professional person.
+Stress is considered a common phenomenon in nursing education due to the nature of clinical environments.
+However, the relationship between these two variables is unclear in the review of the literature.
+Accordingly, this study aimed to assess the correlation between professional self-concept and stress among nursing students in clinical environments.

-Materials and Methods: The present study was a descriptive correlation study.
-A total of 154 nursing students between the second and the eighth semesters were selected using stratified random sampling.
-The Cowin's 36-item questionnaire of professional self-concept and the Cohen’s Perceived Stress Scale (PSS) were used to carry out related measurements.
-Data were analyzed in SPSS16 using Pearson correlation coefficient or (Spearman correlation coefficient in case of non-normality of variables).
+Materials and Methods: The present descriptive correlational study was conducted, between the second and the eighth semesters, on 154 nursing students who were selected using the stratified random sampling technique.
+Based on the purpose of the study, the Cowin"s 36-item questionnaire of professional self-concept and Cohen"s perceived stress scale (PSS) were used to collect the required data.
+Finally, data were analyzed by SPSS using the Pearson correlation coefficient (or Spearman correlation coefficient in case of non-normality of the variables).

 Results: The overall mean score of professional self-concept in nursing students was 210.80 ± 37.41.
-The highest score was related to the seventh semester and the lowest score was associated with the second semester.
-The correlation coefficient of the total score of professional self-concept with the total score of stress was equal to -0.31, which is considered significant (p-value<0.001).
+In addition, the highest and lowest scores were related to the seventh and second semesters, respectively.
+Further, the correlation coefficient of the total score of professional self-concept with the total score of stress was equal to -0.31, which is considered significant (P < 0.001).

-Conclusions: A correlation was observed between the professional self-concept and stress among the nursing students; so that higher professional self-concept was associated with a reduction in the level of stress.
-Lower professional self-concept can be one of the possible causes of stress among students.
-Therefore, it is essential to design and implement interventions to promote professional self-concept among nursing students.
+Conclusions: In general, a statistically significant correlation was observed between the professional self-concept and stress among the nursing students.
+In other words, a higher professional self-concept was associated with a reduction in the level of stress.
+Therefore, lower professional self-concept can be one of the possible causes of stress among the students.
+As a result, designing and implementing interventions are considered essential in promoting professional self-concept among nursing students.